hugopl/gi-crystal/BINDING_YML.md

 - `heap_struct`: Bind this as a Crystal class with the C struct as attribute, so the struct is allocated on the heap and the memory is always copied to Crystal.
 - `heap_wrapper`: Bind this as a Crystal class with a pointer to the C struct, like it's done got GObject types.

+# BindingMethod

+## blocks (boolean)

+Default: `false`.

+If true, the C function is assumed to block the thread it runs on, e.g. a function that runs a main loop, so the generated binding calls it inside a dedicated `Fiber::ExecutionContext::Isolated` context (through `GICrystal.run_blocking`) instead of calling it directly.

+This means fibers in `Fiber::ExecutionContext.default` keep running while the C function executes, with no changes needed in user code.
+The costs of it are:

+- The C function runs on a system thread of its own, and so does every callback it invokes, so callbacks do not run on the thread that called the method.
+- Since the function no longer runs on the process main thread, do not use this for libraries that require the main thread, e.g. anything talking to Cocoa on macOS.
+- Fibers created by `spawn` inside a callback belong to `Fiber::ExecutionContext.default`, and so run on a different thread than the C function, if they call into a library that's not thread safe they must marshal the call back, e.g. with `GLib.idle_add`.